 External directors may be compensated only in accordance with regulations adopted under the Companies Law.
 The regulations provide three alternatives for cash compensation to external directors: a fixed amount determined by the regulations, an amount within a range set in the regulations, or an amount that shall not be lower than the compensation received by another director nor higher than the average compensation to other directors.
 "Another" or "other" directors are defined in the applicable regulations as directors of the company that are not external directors and who are not (1) controlling shareholders of the company or (2) employees or service providers of the company on a regular basis or (3) serving at, or providing services on a regular basis, to a company that controls the company or to a company that is under common control with the company or (4) directors who do not receive compensation from the company.
-A company also may issue shares or options to an external director at an amount not lower than that received by another director (as defined in the applicable regulations).
+A company also may issue shares or options to an external director at an amount not lower than that received by another director (as defined in the applicable regulations) nor higher than the average amount granted to other directors (as defined in the applicable regulations).
 Cash compensation at the fixed amount determined by the regulations does not require shareholder approval.
 Compensation determined in any other manner requires the approval of the company's audit committee, board of directors and shareholders.
 Compensation of external directors must be determined prior to their consent to serve as an external director.